 - Creative, energetic, entrepreneurial spirit

-- Demonstrated ability to multi-task, be organized and flexible, and prioritize responsibilities
+- Ability to multi-task, be organized and flexible, and prioritize responsibilities

 - Superior interpersonal and communication skills (oral and written)

-- Strong to superior IT and social media capabilities
+- Strong IT and social media capabilities, including Association Management Software

 Education and/or Experience